rmorgan10/UWMadisonPGSC-PD/README.md

 # Spring 2020 Schedule

-Meeting Times: Every other Thrusday, 2:30-3:30
+Meeting Times: Every other Friday, 2:30-3:30

 [View an overview of the seminar series and list of topics here!](https://github.com/rmorgan10/UWMadisonPGSC-PD/blob/master/Meetings/Meeting_1/Overview.pdf)